Workplace wellness tips for health-care workers and leaders

 Julie Adam

-Julie Adam, Radio and Television Arts ’92, is the President of News & Entertainment at Rogers Sports & Media.
+Julie Adam, Radio and Television Arts ’92, is the Executive Vice President & General Manager at Universal Music Canada.
 Her leadership book Imperfectly Kind: Why Kindness Is The Must-Have Superpower You Need To Lead was released in December 2021.

 Practicing kindness in leadership will force you to shift focus away from yourself to the things which matter most — your customers, your employees, your shareholders and your community.
 If you want to transform from good to great and excel in leadership, you need a north star and a superpower to guide you.
 Make it kindness.